Research Programme

 How we’re tackling dementia through research

 There is compelling evidence for the importance of sensory experience as cognitive function deteriorates for people living with dementia (for example to ease behavioural and psychological symptoms).
 Music can enable non-verbal communication for people with advanced dementia.
 However, the evidence remains largely anecdotal and more well-conducted clinical trials are required to understand better the impact of music listening on people living with dementia.
-Our research programme aims to contribute to this growing evidence base demonstrating the value of personalised music for people living with dementia and help persuade care professionals to deploy personalised music listening appropriately within dementia care and social prescribing.
+Our research programme contributes to this growing evidence base demonstrating the value of personalised music for people living with dementia.
+It helps persuade care professionals to deploy personalised music listening appropriately within dementia care and social prescribing.

 Our research programme has been developing over the years on a number of fronts.